cass-degrees/CASS-Degrees/README.md

 #### Client Vision
 The tool should expand on existing paper-based templates to assist students in selecting courses that will help them graduate on time according to the rules of their degree.
-It should draw on data from Programs and Courses and the expertise of course advisors to account for legal program variations and accomodate a wide berth of unique degree permutations.
-The client has requested an open sourse system, but is open to how the final product will be implemented.
+It should draw on data from Programs and Courses and the expertise of course advisors to account for legal program variations and accommodate a wide berth of unique degree permutations.
+The client has requested an open source system, but is open to how the final product will be implemented.

 ## Stakeholders

 #### Client

 Deborah Veness and Frederick Chew of the College of Art and Social Sciences expect a working program that will allow students of the Australian National University to manage their degrees.
-They have a large wishlist of requirements but accept that only an essential fraction of those may be completed given time constraints.
+They have a large Wishlist of requirements but accept that only an essential fraction of those may be completed given time constraints.

 #### Developers